top of page

 Climate Change

 Climate change has far reaching implications for the Lake Huron environment.
 All of us who work or play along the Lake Huron coast will be affected.
-Through research and education, the Coastal Centre is raising awareness of this issue locally, and encouraging individuals and communities to pay close attention to this important emerging issue.
+Through research and education, the LHCC is raising awareness of this issue locally, and encouraging individuals and communities to pay close attention to this important emerging issue.

 Coastal Processes

 Coastal processes, like water level fluctuations, flooding, erosion, coastal wetland processes, and beach and dune systems, are vital to the ecology of Lake Huron.
 It is important to understand these processes in the context of the coastal ecosystem so that we don’t harm the lakeshore environment through unwise actions.
-Through education, research, community stewardship and its technical advisory services, the Coastal Centre helps individuals, community groups and local governments work with the coastal environment to minimize their impact.
+Through education, research, community stewardship and its technical advisory services, the LHCC helps individuals, community groups and local governments work with the coastal environment to minimize their impact.

 CC-standard-colour (1).png